GreyRook/code-with-style/docs/review/reviewer/pushback.md

 can optionally also write a TODO comment in the code that references the filed bug.

+*Adjustment Grey Rook:*
+*It is not common practice to write a TODO comment in the code.*

 ## General Complaints About Strictness {#strictness}

 If you previously had fairly lax code reviews and you switch to having strict